lsst-dm/dmtn-057/index.rst

     Measures the rate at which DIASources appear in test data.
     Should report the weighted average for multiple units of work.
     Requires combining information from ``CalibrateTask`` and ``ImageDifferenceTask``, or their substitutes.
-DCR Goodness of Fit
-    Measures the quality of the model used to correct for Differential Chromatic Refraction.
-    The goodness-of-fit statistic used may be configurable, and which definition was adopted must be reported as measurement metadata.
-    Should report a statistically rigorous combination for multiple units of work.
-    Applicable to ``DcrMatchTemplateTask``; ignored if DCR is not used for a particular pipeline run.

 The lsst.verify Framework